symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

 2. Alice's degree brings the identifier ``123456`` for her certificate.
 Help Bob to assign this value to the key defined in the previous step.
-To achieve so, define an :ref:`AccountMetadataTransaction <account-metadata-transaction>` linking Alice account, the key (CERT), and the associated value (123456).
+To achieve so, define an :ref:`accountmetadatatransaction` linking Alice account, the key (CERT), and the associated value (123456).

 .. example-code::